willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 Attention Map
 : A heat map over an image denoting the regions contributing to excitation of a chosen neuron.

+Clip
+: A short sequence of a video in which an action is performed

 # Notation